 4) The VA has created a “bottleneck”, requiring that PTSD cannot be service-connected until a doctor – whose bread is buttered by the VA – concludes that there is the requisite nexus.

 5) There is still a HUGE stigma associated with mental health conditions.
 Somehow, if you have a disease that affects the neck down, you’re a “hero”.
 If your disease affects the brain or “Brain Housing Group”, you are treated like a blithering moron by folks that haven’t got a clue.

 So how does the average Veteran navigate a PTSD Claim?

-First, I am working on a Veterans Law Guide for Veterans with PTSD – click here to learn more about it and get a Special Pre-Release Discount.
+First, I am working on a Veterans Law Guide for Veterans with PTSD – click here to learn more about it.

 I believe there are 4 Focal Points in a PTSD claim.

 While they are not the ONLY thing that a Veteran needs to focus on in their claim for service connection of PTSD, perfecting these aspects will more often than not yield a better experience with the VA Claims Process.